World Literacy Foundation: Efforts to end world illiteracy

 In 1965, UNESCO declared September 8 International Literacy Day.
-On the same date in 2016 the World Literacy Foundation launched “The Sky’s The Limit” campaign.
+On the same date in 2016 the World Literacy Foundation launched "The Sky's The Limit" campaign.
 The purpose of this campaign is to hopefully eliminate the digital divide that separate communities in which electricity is not available.

-Another project in Australia is “Reading Out of Poverty”, where the World Literacy Foundation distribute children's books, literacy resources and tutoring to enhance literacy skills and reading levels of children from low income backgrounds.
+Another project in Australia is "Reading Out of Poverty", where the World Literacy Foundation distribute children's books, literacy resources and tutoring to enhance literacy skills and reading levels of children from low income backgrounds.

 Effects of illiteracy

-According to studies by the World Literacy Foundation "illiterate parents tend to have lower expectations and aspirations regarding education for themselves and their children”.
+According to studies by the World Literacy Foundation "illiterate parents tend to have lower expectations and aspirations regarding education for themselves and their children".
 Poor families often place work before education and the children of the parents who have failed to complete primary education tend to do the same.
-The cost of illiteracy to the global economy is est. at US$1.19 trillion.
+The cost of illiteracy to the global economy is estimated at US$1.19 trillion.
 Illiteracy does not only impact us as a society economically.
 It also impacts the group of people who cannot advocate for themselves because they do not possess literacy skills to do so.
 In countries like Latin America where work is valued over school many children only receive half the education they are entitled to.
 Other reports published by the World Literacy Foundation also found those who cannot read earn lower salaries and illiterate parents' children are more likely to grow up unable to read and be trapped in a cycle.